lozzyiech/lozzyiech.github.io/README.md

-# meeinfo
+# MeeInfo
 Meeinfo is a service that facilitates the addition of information about oneself.
-# MeeInfo